icc-canoo/handbook/docs/benefits-and-perks.md

 All full-time employees are enrolled in our comprehensive medical benefits package, provided by Sun Life.
 The package can be extended to cover your spouse and/or dependents, and includes the following:

-__HOW MUCH OF THE PREMIUM DO WE PAY?
-HOW MUCH COVERAGE DOES IT COVER?__

 Benefit | Coverage level
 ---|---
 __Prescription Drugs__ | 90%